 This course examines the history, theory and practice of nonviolence as it has developed through human history.
 Particular attention is paid to the nonviolence of Mahatma Gandhi and Martin Luther King, Jr. through their writings and campaigns for justice, as well as an evaluation of the merits and limitations of nonviolence as a means of social change.
-Prerequisite: One course in philosophy or religion and one course in history or political science.
 Three credits.